-Held on March 5-7, 2019, our most recent National Shared Mobility Summit brought together more than 700 mobility practitioners from 40 States and 14 countries—including policymakers, public and private sector leaders, agency heads, startups, and researchers—to share the latest developments in shared mobility, ask tough questions, dig for real answers, and collaborate on breakthrough solutions.
+Held on March 5-7, 2019, the National Shared Mobility Summit brought together more than 700 mobility practitioners from 40 States and 14 countries—including policymakers, public and private sector leaders, agency heads, startups, and researchers—to share the latest developments in shared mobility, ask tough questions, dig for real answers, and collaborate on breakthrough solutions.
 Building on past successes, the sold-out 2019 summit was packed with moderated panel discussions, keynote speeches, interactive workshops, breakout sessions, hands-on demonstrations, networking opportunities, and two exclusive events: the Startup Spotlight and the Shared Mobility Expo.
-We can’t wait to take this even further in 2020!

 Read SUMC Executive Director Sharon Feigon’s ten key takeaways from the 2019 Summit.
 In case you missed this year’s conference, you can read up on other findings from the Summit and find links to audio recordings from key sessions in our compilation of Summit media coverage.

 In Spring of 2018, SUMC hosted more than 620 mobility practitioners—including public-sector transportation leaders, private-sector innovators, and representatives from a diverse array of community and research organizations—at the sold-out 2018 National Shared Mobility Summit.
 We want to thank everyone who attended and helped foster an open dialogue where we shared, discussed and collaborated on the latest transportation issues, developments, and innovations to guide the equitable, sustainable growth of shared mobility in our cities.
 Thanks again to all those who contributed their time, energy and ideas to make this year’s summit a resounding success.
 Read Sharon Feigon’s 2018 summit takeaways.